 Get course details

-From January 2018, the University of Canterbury will be offering a PhD in Human-Animal Studies.
+In 2018 the University of Canterbury introduced a PhD in Human-Animal Studies.
 This is the first such degree offered in the Southern Hemisphere, and one of only three or four throughout the world.

 Students undertaking the PhD in Human-Animal Studies (PhD HUAN) at UC will work with supervisors drawn from our pool of over a dozen academic staff working in many different areas, and will be part of the lively and inclusive research culture of the New Zealand Centre for Human-Animal Studies.

 For information about postgraduate students currenly enrolling in the programme, see our Current Postgraduate Researchers page.